Edwardian Lady’s Advice on Beauty and Hair

 The size of the head and the shape of the face have both their effect in influencing the style of the coiffure, but it is ultimately decided by the shape of the nose.

 The fringe over the forehead suits nearly all faces, but particularly those where the brow recedes.
-The hair a I’lmperatrice [ Empress ] suits very few, needing a well-shaped forehead and perfect eye-brows.
+The Empress hairstyle suits very few, needing a well-shaped forehead and perfect eye-brows.
 Lightness is gained by dressing the hair high on the top of the head ; softness by placing it low on the nape of the neck.

-The low pompadour hairstyle – which has received a new lease of life thanks to the Gibson Girl illustrations, generally requires a youthful expression and small nose.
+The low pompadour hairstyle – which has received a new lease of life thanks to the Gibson Girl illustrations.
+They generally requires a youthful expression and small nose.
 The Low Pompadour – a crescent shaped padding goes from ear to ear over the top of the wearers head.
-The hair is taken from the forehead hairline straight over the pad to the back where it is retained by various methods such as the bun, coils or a simple tie.
+The hair is taken from the forehead hairline straight over the pad to the back.
+Here it is retained by various methods such as the bun, coils or a simple tie.

 A woman must choose whichever style suits her best ; and she alone knows whether she wishes to cultivate the gay and sprightly in appearance or the gentle and demure.